-- 1. In the Neighborhood Conservation District, a small box variety store is prohibited within one (1) mile, or 5,280 feet, of any other small box variety store.
-Outside of the Neighborhood Conservation District, a small box variety store is prohibited within two (2) miles or 10,560 feet, of any other small box variety store.
+- 1. In the Neighborhood Conservation District south of Interstate 610, a small box variety store is prohibited within one (1) mile, or 5,280 feet, of any other small box variety store.
+Outside of the Neighborhood Conservation District, as well as areas within the Neighborhood Conservation District north of Interstate 610, a small box variety store is prohibited within two (2) miles or 10,560 feet, of any other small box variety store.
 The required separation distance must be measured in a straight line from the nearest point on the lot line of the other property occupied by a small box variety store. - 2.
 One litter can shall be placed for every thirty (30) linear feet of street frontage.
 The litter can shall be placed directly outside the primary entrance.
 Where more than one (1) litter can is required, the operator may place additional cans according to their discretion. - 3.
-The operator of the small box variety store shall provide daily litter clean-up of the site and along the public rights-of-way abutting the property.
+The operator of the small box variety store shall provide daily litter cleanup of the site and along the public rights-of-way abutting the property. - 4.
+Outside storage is prohibited except for propane tanks.
+All business, servicing, processing, and storage operations shall be located within the structure.